TrueNASTrueNAS Nightly Development Documentation

 NameRequired.
 Enter a descriptive identifier for this certificate.

 TypeSelect the certificate type from the dropdown list.
 Internal Certificate uses system-managed CAs for certificate issuance.
 Import Certificate allows you to import an existing certificate onto the system.
-Import Certificate removes the Profiles field, changes other screens and fields displayed on other wizard screens.
+Import Certificate removes the Profiles field and changes other screens and fields displayed on other wizard screens.

 ProfileSelect a predefined certificate extension.
 Options are HTTPS RSA Certificate or HTTPS ECC Certificate.
 Choose a profile that best matches your certificate usage scenario.